 The family took exception to the plan, and sued to stop it.
 While their case was wending its way through the courts – not very satisfactorily to them, because Ohio Edison was winning every step of the way – the Ohio Supreme Court handed down its decision in Corrigan v.
-Illuminating Co. (which we discussed last Thursday).
+Illuminating Co. (which we, being the thorough types that we are) have discussed previously.
 Corrigan held that vegetation management issues fell within the exclusive jurisdiction of the Public Utilities Commission of Ohio.
 Common pleas courts had no authority to decide whether tree trimming and removal within easements was prudent or unduly robust.

 The Wimmers recognized a break when they saw one, and promptly took a mulligan.
 Sadly, they fared no better before PUCO than they had in the state court system.
 That might be because Ohio Edison rolled out the IEEE standards for vegetation management to an expert witness who had inspected the easement, could identify the individual trees involved, and had facts and figure at her fingertips on the risk each tree posed to the power lines.